-- You can call us at: 1-855-364-0974 (TTY: 711), 24 hours a day, 7 days a week.

-- You can fax us at: 1-855-734-9389
+- You can call us at: 1-855-364-0974 (TTY: 711), 24 hours a day, 7 days a week - You can write to us at:

-- You can write to us at:

-Aetna Better Health of Ohio Attn: Utilization Management Department 7400 West Campus Road, Mail Code: F494 New Albany, OH 43054
+Aetna Better Health of Ohio Attn: Utilization Management Department 7400 West Campus Road New Albany, OH 43054

 Remember, you must complete the Appointment of Representative form to appoint someone as your authorized representative.
 We will also accept a letter or other appropriate form to authorize your representative.
-For more information, see Section B1 on page 145.
+For more information, refer to Section B1.